cosmicexplorer/imposters/docs.md

 ### strictCaps

-If `strictCaps` is set to `true` or some other truthy value, when the first letter of the match is capitalized, all words in the replacement text have their first letter capitalized.
+If `strictCaps` is set to `false` or undefined, when the first letter of the match is capitalized, all words in the replacement text have their first letter capitalized.
+If true, the capitalization of the replacement text is always exactly what is given in `replacements.json`.